If You Don't Believe in Yourself, Who Will?Feb 28, 2023

-In fact, there is significant evidence that self-confidence is a more important factor in determining success than talent is.
+In fact, there is significant evidence that self-confidence is a more important factor in determining success than talent.

-Putting yourself in situations where you overcome challenges or obstacles—over and over again, even if they are relatively small—develops the skill of self-confidence.
+Putting yourself in situations where you overcome challenges or obstacles—repeatedly, even if they are relatively small—develops the skill of self-confidence.
 You don’t need to win a national championship.
 You just need to do something that challenges you.
 Maybe it’s volunteering as an assistant so you can learn from the best, getting back into the job market after you have been fired, or sending your manuscript in again after ten rejections and having it be accepted.

-Mine is a story of self-confidence.
-Yours will be too.
-You can develop the skill of self-confidence and put that skill to use in your day-to-day life.
+You too can develop the skill of self-confidence and put that skill to use in your day-to-day life.
 At work, at home, at school and in everything you do, you can become a high-performing individual—a better version of yourself.